$A_\infty$-Minimal Model on Differential Graded Algebras: Introduction

 This paper is organized as follows.
-In Section 2, we review the definitions and some basic properties of dga, $A_\infty$-algebra and TTY-algebra.
-In Section 3, we prove Theorem \ref{extension} by first proving Theorem \ref{intro-extension-dga}.
-Section 4 consists of the proof of Theorem \ref{connected}.
-We conclude in Section 5 by stating two conjectures that extend the results of this paper.
+In Section 2, we review the definitions and some basic properties of DGA and $A_\infty$-algebra.
+Section 3 consists of the proof of Theorem \ref{connected-intro}.
+In Section 4, we prove Theorem \ref{extension-intro}, then consider the special case of circle bundles.
+We motivate the statement of Theorem \ref{condition equivalent to formal geometircally-intro} and provide the proof.
+A main ingredient of our proof including a detailed analysis of the required $A_\infty$-morphism is provided in the Appendix.

 \textbf{Acknowledgements.} The author would like to thank his Ph.D. advisor, Li-Sheng Tseng, for his patient guidance and valuable advice.
-The author also thanks Vladimir Baranovsky and Matthew Gibson, for their helpful suggestions.
+The author also appreciates his postdoctoral mentor Si Li, for suggesting many ideas and related questions.
+The author also thanks Vladimir Baranovsky, Xiaojun Chen and Matthew Gibson for their helpful suggestions.
+This work is supported by National Key Research and Development Program of China (NO. 2020YFA0713000).